 Do not hesitage to give us a call.
 We are always happy to help you.

-We will be mailing you the details once you register.
-We will also create a WhatsApp group of all the participants
+We will be mailing you the details about the trek a day or two before the trek.
+We will also create a WhatsApp group a day before the trek.

 Yes, many of our participants are solo travellers.